 Thinking about the dust and construction mess going on for months is enough to send shivers of dread down the spine of just about everyone contemplating starting a remodeling project.
 Fortunately, there are a number of things you can do to reduce the headaches and inconveniences that go along with construction.
 If you’re about to embark on a remodeling, here are some tips to make your life a bit more placid: Continue reading “How to Reduce Construction Chaos” »

 The days when a kitchen was a stove, a refrigerator, a sink, and some cabinets, are gone.
 New kitchens today have a startling range of possibilities: double ovens with microwave/convection options, steamer ovens, halogen ovens, wine refrigerators, induction cooktops, grills, downdraft exhaust, and many other newcomers to the appliance scene.
 Continue reading “Pick Your Appliances First” »

 Because electrical systems are a seeming mystery, homeowners involved in a remodeling usually simply trust their electricians to do a responsible, safe job.
 And most electricians are remarkably conscientious with their work, making sure that it “meets code.”
 But many opportunities to improve existing problems and eliminate future ones are routinely lost to inattention.

 Remodeling, like all construction projects, is a risky business.
 Construction accidents are as common as the sawdust on the floor.
 If something happens on your project, will you be protected from severe financial consequences?
-Before starting any construction project, it’s essential to discuss your insurance requirements with your insurance advisor (ie. your insurance agent/broker).
-Although […]

 In a recent remodeling class that I taught, a student raised her hand and asked, “If I can get computer-drawn plans for my kitchen remodeling from one of the big home improvement centers (which will do them for free), why would I need an architect to draw plans?”
 From the nods around the room, I could see that it was a question for many of the students.

 I came across a very interesting survey done a few years ago.
 Homeowners who had done projects were interviewed as to their satisfaction levels.
 Those who had paid more in design fees (e.g. to an architect) were overwhelmingly more satisfied in the end than those who had paid low fees.
 Why this surprising result?

 Imagine walking into a car dealership and asking the salesperson for a price on a “white medium-sized car.”
 It would be a silly request, of course, unless you told the salesman the exact make, model, options, and accessories you wanted.
 Yet many people try to get competitive quotes from contractors for their remodeling project, based on nothing more than a vague verbal description, or some rough sketches.